 The World Magnetic Model (WMM) is scientific software that calculates magnetic declination, inclination, and intensity at a particular time and position.
 It is based on data measured by dedicated satellites as part of the SWARM mission and by the ground based observatories of the INTERMAGNET network.
 It is relied upon throughout the world for navigation, mineral exploration, atmospheric and space science.

+Our API enables integration of geomagnetic models and empirical data with any modern software that supports web API calls.
 We offer a 14 day free trial with ongoing subscriptions starting from $100 per month and supported by a Service Level Agreement.